linux-shield/shield-root/README.md

 Root for NVIDIA SHIELD & Tegra Note 7
 =====================================

-This is a very basic rooting method for NVIDIA SHIELD and Tegra Note 7, which uses a Linux kernel and a simple ramdisk to install SuperSU [1] on an unlocked device.
-It should work with any Android version, including 4.3.
+This rooting method for NVIDIA SHIELD and Tegra Note 7 uses a Linux kernel and a simple ramdisk to install SuperSU [1] on an unlocked device.
+It should work with any Android version.

+This method does *not* require you to install a custom recovery, which means you will be able to receive and apply OTA updates.
+However, it also means you will likely need to re-root your device after each update.

 [1] https://play.google.com/store/apps/details?id=eu.chainfire.supersu